-Test panels used in these tests will be compared to the performance criteria and to other applicable end-user and industry specifications.
+The characteristics of test panels coated during these tests will be compared to the performance criteria and to other applicable end-user and industry specifications.
 The specifications will be used to verify the performance of the participating technology.
 Additional assurance of comparability comes from the routine use of precision and accuracy indicators as described above, the use of standardized and accepted methods and the traceability of reference materials.